Experiencing UAE's traditional Hammam baths

-The traditional Hammam experience begins with a full-body scrub, which is performed by a trained therapist using a rough mitt made of coarse fabric or natural fibers. this full-body scrub is used to exfoliate the skin, remove dead cells and leave the skin feeling soft and smooth.
+The traditional Hammam experience begins with a full-body scrub, performed by a trained therapist using a rough mitt made of coarse fabric or natural fibers.
+This full-body scrub is used to exfoliate the skin, remove dead cells, and leave the skin feeling soft and smooth.
 After the scrub, you will then be covered with soap lather and be given a relaxing massage.
-The massage is typically performed with a soft cloth or foam and is designed to increase circulation, ease muscle tension and promote relaxation.
+The massage is typically performed with a soft cloth or foam designed to increase circulation, ease muscle tension, and promote relaxation.

-After the massage, you will then be moved to the central room to relax on the göbek taşı and enjoy the warm steam.
+After the massage, you will be moved to the central room to relax on the göbek taşı and enjoy the warm steam.
 This is where you can take the time to soak in the ambiance and soak in the warm, humid air.
-Many Hammam has a traditional heated room for steam and some of them have eucalyptus or other essential oils added to the steam for added relaxation.
+Many Hammam have a traditional heated room for steam, and some of them have eucalyptus or other essential oils added to the steam for added relaxation.

-One of the most important things to keep in mind when visiting a Hammam is to respect the customs and traditions of the local culture.
+One of the most important things to remember when visiting a Hammam is to respect the customs and traditions of the local culture.
 This means being mindful of modesty and covering up when entering and exiting the bath, and also following any guidelines set by the staff.
-Additionally, some traditional Hammams are not open to non-Muslims or tourists, please be mindful of that, and consider visiting hammams that are open to visitors.
+Additionally, some traditional Hammams are not open to non-Muslims or tourists; please be mindful of that and consider visiting hammams open to visitors.